st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

             raise RuntimeError(f"Error in Experiment Creation: {e}")
 ```

-- Create MLflow Experiment ( Check Existing Experiment )
+- Creates MLflow Experiment (Checks for Existing Experiment)

-- For Each Best Model start MLflow Run
+- For Each Best Model starts MLflow Run
-  - Sets tags for the experiment type and model type.
+  - Sets tags for the experiment type and model type

-- Log Model:
+- Logs Model:
     - Infers the model's signature and logs the model

 - Logs various parameters, including:
-  - Best parameters for the model.
+  - Best parameters for the model
-  - Data shape and classes.
+  - Data shape and classes
-  - Grid search parameters and scoring method.
+  - Grid search parameters and scoring method

-- Log Metrics related to: model performance, CPU usage, and execution time.
+- Logs metrics related to: model performance, CPU usage, and execution time

-- Store Run ID in `run_id_dict`
+- Stores Run ID in `run_id_dict`
-- Returns the `run_id_dict` containing all run IDs.
+- Returns the `run_id_dict` containing all run IDs

 4. **Information retrieval**